dyhliang/Leetcode/README.md

-A collection of solutions for LeetCode questions while preparing for coding interviews.
+A collection of Leetcode solutions compiled while preparing for coding interviews.
-- Created using the [LeetHub](https://github.com/QasimWani/LeetHub) extension
+(Created using the [LeetHub](https://github.com/QasimWani/LeetHub) extension)